-Faculty: The committee will present its Tiers of applicants with its recommendations for interviews to the department Chair and SOE Dean for approval.
+Faculty: Unless otherwise designated in departmental by-laws, the The committee will present its Tiers of applicants with its recommendations for interviews to the department Chair and SOE Dean for approval.
+The department shall vote on the recommendation of the committee.
+A majority of the department voting is required to approve the list of finalists.
+If paper ballots are used, each ballot must be signed, dated and retained for seven (7) years per records retention schedule.
 (Modification approved by DES 9/15/17).